ShotaroTsuji/mdbook-playscript/README.md

 ## Examples

-The README of [mdplayscript](https://crates.io/crates/mdplayscript) explains basic notations.
+The [README of mdplayscript](https://crates.io/crates/mdplayscript) explains basic notations.

-An example of a source of mdBook with `mdbook-playscript` is placed in [examples/figaro](examples/figaro).
+An example of a source of a book preprocessed with `mdbook-playscript` is placed in [examples/figaro](examples/figaro).
 The generated example is hosted on [github pages](https://shotarotsuji.github.io/mdbook-playscript/figaro/).